{ Mario Zechner }

 Turning the top upside down reveals two mounting structures to which a PCB can be screwed beneath the button cutouts.
 More on that PCB in the next section.
 You can also see spacers and screw holes for the battery springs, which make up the cartridge slot mechanism.
 There's also a cutout on the side for the USB-C connector for the ESP32-S3 board.

 The bottom is pretty unremarkable.
-It features a bay for the 3 AAA NiMH batteries, a few spacers so positioning the top on the bottom is easy, and a weird little contraption consisting of what looks like a rod and two screw holes.
+It features a bay for the 3 AAA NiMH batteries, a few spacers to make positioning the top on the bottom easier, and a weird little contraption consisting of what looks like a rod and two screw holes.
 Here's what that's for.

 When a cartridge is inserted, the rod is pushed down, which pushes a switch that connects the battery to the ESP32-S3 board.
 It's a silly looking mechanism, but it has a few benefits.
 In the first iteration, I positioned the switch next to the cartridge slot.
 However, getting the position right was tricky.
 Also, routing the power wire around the magnet of the speaker led to interesting issues I was unable to debug or fix.